richardjoo/HTMLCOIN/FAQ/README.md

       - Run wallet.
 I have seen it have to be started stoped and started again or wait a few minutes to get stable peers.
       - Restore the wallet after sync.

+## My Anti-virus software says the wallet software has a virus!!
+  - Some antivirus software will complain that this download is a virus, but don’t worry — it’s a false positive.
+You can scan the file with 45 antivirus programs on virustotal.com

+## Another connection issue

 ### Do you have a video on how to backup and restore?
   - [QT wallet how to backup and restore](https://www.youtube.com/watch?v=YdFPfDTCLhQ&t=4s)
     - this is for DOGE but since it is QT wallet, they work the same.